paleontological/online-exhibits/README.md

-# pri
+# online-exhibits
-files for various PRI projects
+Files for online exhibits